FAQ International payments

 New Zealand - BECS Direct Debit

-Betalingsservice allows you to collect Krone-denominated payments from customers based in Denmark.
-You can read more about it in our dedicated Direct Debit guide.
+ACH Debit allows you to collect US Dollar-denominated payments from a bank account in the United States.
+You can read more about it in our guide to ACH Debit.

 What is Bacs Direct Debit?